 A work day is usually 6 hours with breaks and lunch.
 Some days accommodate purchasing a lunch while other days require packing one.
-Participants typically work a 32 hour week.
+Participants typically work a 24-30 hour week.
 Yosemite Valley volunteers may change duty locations during the day or may stay at the same station all day.
 Tuolumne Meadows volunteers work the same duty location all day.
 Wawona volunteers usually change locations as staffing allows.
 Shifts may include walking, hiking, sitting, and standing both indoors and outdoors.
-Some locations require hiking up to a mile on flat to steep terrain.
+Some locations require hiking up to a mile on flat to steep terrain - but these are not mandatory duty stations, and less strenuous options are available.